-Figure 3-17: Setup screen with Moisture Curve screen selected
+Figure 3-17: Moisture Curve screen selected

 The Moisture Curve screen appears, listing any existing moisture curves and giving you the option to edit, delete, or copy moisture curves.
 Each of these actions is described in more detail below.

 Note: The check mark next to one of the curves indicates the curve most recently used.